pierric/cnn/README.md

-# SNN
+# CNN
-This program implements a simple neron network, and is applied to solve digit recoginition task (MNIST).
+This program implements a convolutional neron network, and is applied to solve digit recoginition task (MNIST).

 ## Note on Windows:
 + The depend library HMatrix requires some efforts to install.